Uherské Hradiště: Geography

-The western part of Uherské Hradiště is located in the Lower Morava Valley and the eastern part in the Vizovice Highlands.

 History

 A predecessor of Uherské Hradiště was a settlement and fortification system on three island in the Morava River, founded by Slavic tribes in the early 9th century.
 The settlement disappeared after the fall of the Great Moravian Empire.

-The town of was founded in 1257 by King Ottokar II of Bohemia to protect the nearby monastery in Velehrad.
-It was originally named Nový Velehrad ("New Velehrad") and then Hradiště.
+The town of was founded in 1257 by King Ottokar II to protect the nearby monastery in Velehrad.
+It was originally named Nový Velehrad ('new Velehrad') and then Hradiště.
 In 1587, the name Uherské Hradiště was used for the first time.

 In the 14th century, stone walls were built and replaced the original wooden palisades.
 In the following centuries, the fortification system has been continuously improved.
 Due to its location, Uherské Hradiště repeatedly faced raids.
 The town was threatened by the Cumans in the 16th century, by military clashes during the Thirty Years' War, or by Turkish invasions during the Austro-Turkish War (1716–1718).
 The town was not conquered until 1742 by the Prussian Army.

 From 1644 to 1773, the Jesuits acted in the town.
 Their work increased the cultural and spiritual life of the town.
 The order founded complex of buildings which included Jesuit college, Church of Saint Francis Xavier and Jesuit school.

 In the 1780s, Uherské Hradiště ceased to function as a fortress.
 In the mid-19th century, the town began to expand beyond the walls.
 Construction growth continued in the late 19th century when representative building were constructed, and in the early 20th century when industrial companies were founded.

 Uherské Hradiště was hit by the 1997 Central European flood.

 Demographics

 Transport

 The Uherské Hradiště agglomeration is served by 8 urban bus lines (numbered 2–9), as well as more regional and long-distance routes.

+The I/55 road (the section from Olomouc to Hodonín) runs through the town.
+The I/50 road (part of the European route E50) from Brno to the Czech-Slovak border in Starý Hrozenkov passes through the southern part of the municipal territory.

-Uherské Hradiště is situated on the railway of transregional and international importance.
-It lies on the Prague – Olomouc – Luhačovice line, Brno – Staré Město line, Brno – Břeclav – Olomouc line, and international line from Poland and Ostrava to Slovakia and Hungary.
-The local line to Uherský Brod is also served by Vésky railway stop.
+Uherské Hradiště is located on the intraregional railway lines Prague–Luhačovice via Olomouc and Brno–Staré Město.
+In addition, the town is the start of the local line to Bylnice, which is also served by Vésky train stop.

-The town is not served by a freeway or expressway, but is crossed from west to east by road I/50, which forms part of European route E50.

 Culture

 Uherské Hradiště is the centre of the cultural region of Moravian Slovakia, which is known for its characteristic folklore, music, costumes, traditions and production of wine.

 Uherské Hradiště is known for its film festival named Summer Film School (Letní filmová škola).
+Founded in 1975 in Písek, it has been held annually in Uherské Hradiště since 1992.